matthewhirschey/holiday-circuit-playground/projects/day-12-gift-opener/README.md

 # Day 12: Infrared Gift Opener

 ## Overview
-Today we'll create an infrared remote control system!
+Today we'll create an infrared remote control!
 Using an IR LED, we'll learn about invisible light communication.
 The younger group will create a simple remote control, while the older group will program custom IR signals and patterns.

 ## Materials Needed
 - Circuit Playground Express
-- Infrared LED
+- IR LED
+- 100Ω resistor (for IR LED)
+- Mini Breadboard (from previous days)
 - Regular LED (for visual feedback)
-- Mini Breadboard
-- Alligator Clips
-- Button
-- USB Cable
+- Jumper Wires (4-5 needed)

 ## Instructions for Age 9

-1. Meet Your IR LED:
+1. Understand Your IR LED:
-   - Look at the IR LED - it looks clear/bluish
+   - Looks clear/bluish in color
+   - Has a longer leg (positive/anode)
-   - Has longer (positive) and shorter (negative) legs
+   - Has a shorter leg (negative/cathode)
-   - When on, it sends invisible light!
+   - Sends invisible light!
-   - We'll use a regular LED to show when it's working
+   - Regular LED will help us see when it's working

-2. Connect Your Circuit:
+2. Set Up Breadboard:
+   - Power rails (like previous days):
+     - Red jumper wire from 3.3V to red (+) rail
+     - Black jumper wire from GND to blue (-) rail

+3. Connect IR LED:
-   - IR LED:
+   - Place IR LED in breadboard
-     - Longer leg to pin A1
+   - Connect the longer leg through resistor to A1
-     - Shorter leg to GND
+   - Connect shorter leg to GND (- rail)

+4. Add Regular LED for Feedback:
-   - Regular LED (for feedback):
+   - Place LED in breadboard
-     - Longer leg to pin A2
+   - Connect longer leg through resistor to A2
-     - Shorter leg to GND
+   - Connect shorter leg to GND (- rail)
-   - Button:
-     - One side to pin A3
-     - Other side to 3.3V

-3. Test Your Remote:
+5. Test Your Remote:
-   - Press button to send signal
+   - Press A button to send signal
    - Regular LED blinks to show transmission
-   - Point at another student's receiver
-   - Watch their lights respond!

-4. Experiment:
-   - Try different distances
-   - Test different angles
-   - See what blocks the signal
+   - IR LED sends invisible signal!
+   - Can test with phone camera (some can see IR light)

 ## Instructions for Age 13

 1. Hardware Setup:
-   - Follow basic connection instructions above
+   - Follow basic connection steps
+   - Ensure proper LED polarity
-   - Add multiple buttons for different commands
+   - Place LEDs for easy viewing

-2. Basic IR Transmission Code:
+2. Basic IR Code:
 ```python
 import time
 import board